PatrickGeyer/coinburp-demo/README.md

 @Get('admin-endpoint')
 @Roles('admin')
 restrictedEndpoint() {
-  // NestJS will have internally applied the RolesGuard middleware (main.ts useGlobalGuard)
+  // Application has the global RolesGuard middleware attached.
+Executes before this function is reached. (main.ts useGlobalGuard)
   // On a request, it reads the metadata applied this function to determine if the requesting user is able to access this endpoint. return x;
 }